Metadata and Searching

 System attributes are available for searching without the need to manually catalog the information to your assets.
 System attributes include: File Name, File Size, File Type, File Format Family, File Aspects (Width, Height, Duration), Dates (Creation, Imported, Modified, Expiration), and the Full Folder Path.

-Attribute values can be searched for in different ways.
+Assets can be searched for in different ways.

 Best practices